OTRLabs/huly-based-platform/docs/overview.md

 TL;DR: I want to build a platform that makes it easy to manage all of the tools and data that a red team needs to do their job, and I want to build it on top of the Huly platform because it is already a great platform that is designed to be extensible.

+## Ok... but why not start this project from scratch?

+This is a valid question because on some level, building out the entire system would likely give me a unique set of skills, and maybe I would make different choices and, and, and… there are a million reasons why I should build this from scratch.
+But I have a few reasons why I am choosing to build on top of the Huly platform.
+What it comes down to is really a few things.
+I mean for one, my goal is not to build a productivity platform alone.
+But also, I believe that this approach is more likely to give me the experience I am looking for, working within more defined boundaries and working with a codebase that existed long before I was involved.

 ### My thoughts on Huly

 **pros**